Invitation to Participate in Research: Tinder Use and Mental Health Outcomes

 → invite Kieran Morris to class to talk about the uses and importance of community gardens and urban farms for building and sustaining communities

-Applications will be accepted until Friday, December 12th.
-Applicants will receive responses on Friday, December 19th.
-Please submit your proposal using the Google Form linked below or email Jenean Gilmer to discuss your ideas.
+Applications will be accepted until Friday, January 2nd.
+Please submit your proposal using this short Google Form or email Jenean Gilmer to discuss your ideas.
 You can find additional details in the form to submit proposals.
 Please reach out to Jenean with any questions or concerns at gilmerje@augsburg.edu.

 Google Form for project proposals: https://forms.gle/iTzetmGn6bjQEpiu5